JohnBinford/AppleWood-Pointe/readme.md

 * * *

 #### Applewood Pointe of Apple Valley Workshop Email List
-- The email list is up to date!
+- The email list is even more up to date!
 (Thanks to Ralph and others for their suggested corrections!)
   - To keep our emails more private, please email johnathan.binford@gmail.com for a copy of the list!

 * * *